 Attach the cable shield wire on the unit to an earth ground (best).
 You can also attach it to a signal ground connection at the panel or power supply end of the cable.
 This configuration is best for shielding the controller cable from external interference.

-- 2. Prepare the PS-x25x secured power supply's cable by cutting the cable jacket back 3.2 cm (11⁄4") and strip the wire 1.3 cm (1⁄2"). - Splice the controller pigtail wires to the corresponding PS-x25x secured power supply's wires and cover each joint with insulating tape. - 4.
-Trim and cover all conductors not used.
+Prepare the PS-x25x secured power supply's cable by cutting the cable jacket back 3.2 cm (11⁄4") and strip the wire 1.3 cm (1⁄2").